iltommi/qdb-documentation/source/concepts/transactions.rst

 Every time a client creates a new transaction, the quasardb cluster provides the client with a unique transaction ID.
 This ID is generated from node IDs, which must be unique in the cluster, and a high resolution timestamp.

 Relying on the cluster to generate timestamps ensures that offset client clocks cannot tamper with the order of the entries.
 However, all nodes must be synchronized to prevent a large spread between timestamps.
-This can be done with NTP.
+This can be done with NTP, but preferably with PTP.

 If two nodes generate the same timestamp for two different transactions, the transaction from the larger node ID appears "after" the node with the smaller ID.
 This is not an issue, as in the case of any transaction collision, an arbitrary decision is made about which transaction came "before" the other.